sleexyz/reloady/README.md

 Reloady can be initialized anywhere in your code.
 Just give it:

-1. a path to a module with a function as a default export
+1. an absolute path to a module with a function as a default export
 2. an optional argument to call the function with

 ```js